rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 Does it matter whether we evaluate `expr1` first, or `expr2` first?
 It turns out that it does.
 Suppose evaluating `expr1` requires 2 registers and `expr2` requires 3 registers.
 If we evaluate `expr1` first, we need to store the result in a register before evaluating `expr2`.
 Then, `expr2` requires 3 more registers.
 Thus, we use a total of 4 registers.

 However, if we evaluate `expr2` first, we use three registers and then store the result in one of those registers.
 The other two can be used to evaluate `expr1`.
 Thus, we use a total of 3 registers.
-Thus, it is always better to evaluate the subexpression that uses the most registers first.
+It is always better to evaluate the subexpression that uses the most registers first.

 Apparently, this optimization gave substantial gains to a lot of people in past offerings of this course.
 However, I suppose that because I already had full register allocation implemented, I only got a tiny gain of 24 bytes, down to **60,932 bytes**.
 I still hoped for more though, using less registers should imply less instructions to handle spilling.